Terms of service

 • DPA — the Data Processing Addendum executed between Marshal and Customer (or, if none is separately executed, the standard DPA we make available), which forms part of these Terms.

-• AI Sub-processor — a third-party provider of artificial-intelligence model inference services that Marshal uses to generate drafts (currently [EDIT: Anthropic]; the current list is published on our sub-processors page).
+• AI Sub-processor — a third-party provider of artificial-intelligence model inference services that Marshal uses to generate drafts (currently Anthropic; the current list is published on our sub-processors page).

 • Documentation — the user-facing documentation we publish for the Service.